Skip to main content

 Below you'll find the cURL for a sample API request received on a webhook consumer endpoint.
 The signature token in header is generated with HMAC SHA256 algorithm using a sample secret key SampleSecretKey

-Signature token provided in header
+Signature token in header

 Verification process for received signature token